nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Shine's silence admitted nothing; but Pat went on:

-"Heard you say sumpin' 'bout movin' this dicky Merrit."
+"Heard you say sumpin' &rsquo;bout movin' this dicky Merrit."

 "Did?"